Art Contests, Competitions, Offers & Shows

 Or Are They Dead Ends, Time Wastes or Scams?

 All artists wanna sell lots of art and get lots of press and have lots of shows and be lots of famous, right?
 Well, any artist who's made it will tell you that achieving these goals is a long, arduous and step-by-step process.
 That said, there's no shortage of artists out there who not only want it fast but who also believe they can get it fast.
-For those of you who fall into that category, there's no shortage of promises and propositions floating around-- offers to streamline the process and advance you to the endgame, some of which sound immensely compelling and all which can be yours for varying amounts of outlay-- either cash or art or both.
-Yes, in exchange for your hard earned dollars you can have endless opportunities to be in artist contests, competitions, exhibitions, annual juried shows, included in annual directories or guides, get gallery representation or exhibitions or shows and more.
+For those of you might who fall into that category, there's no shortage of promises and propositions floating around-- offers to streamline the process and advance you to the endgame, some of which sound immensely compelling and all which can be yours for varying amounts of outlay-- either cash or art or both.
+Yes, in exchange for your hard earned dollars you can have endless opportunities to be a part of artist contests, competitions, exhibitions, juried shows, non-juried shows, art websites, and included in artist books, directories, encyclopedias, annuals and guides, and get gallery representation or exhibitions or shows, and more.

-Now some of these offers and invitations may well be worthwhile, but unfortunately many turn out to be wastes of time or money or at worst, outright scams.
+Now some of these pay-to-play offers and invitations may well be worthwhile, but they can also turn out to be wastes of time or money or at worst, outright scams.
 We all want it now, but please, whatever the proposal, use common sense and investigate it fully first.
 Maybe much of what you're about to read is stuff you already know, but just to make sure we're gonna review and refresh anyway.
-Keep in mind that not all "opportunities" similar to those itemized here are problematic; some may actually get you somewhere.
-But any solicitation involving either your money, your art or both should be regarded with caution.
+Keep in mind that not all offers and opportunities similar to those mentioned here are problematic; some may actually get you somewhere.
+But any solicitation involving either your money, your art or both should be fully researched before signing on-- especially when you're being contacted out of the clear blue by businesses or individuals you've never heard of before.
 There's hardly anything more irritating than sending your money or your art off into the cosmos and receiving little or nothing in return, or worse yet, getting hoodwinked by a hustler.
 So let's play safe, play smart and bolster the knowledge base...

 CAREER MOVES THAT NEED TO BE RESEARCHED FIRST:

 * Books, magazines, or other types of directories that offer to include your bio and images of your art in exchange for anywhere from hundreds to thousands of dollars.
 Some publishers claim that they send their publications out to thousands (or more, sometimes many more) of international dealers, curators, museums, distributors, and collectors.
 Any such claims MUST be verified, not only in terms of whether the purported recipients actually receive the publications, but more importantly, whether they take them seriously.
 Before you send any money, ask for the names of 10-20 museums, galleries, or significant art world notables who receive the publication, and then selectively contact them to see whether they're ever heard of it, seen it, or taken it seriously.
 Ask where you can buy the publication.
-More importantly, tell them where you live and ask where you can see a copy of the publication.
-Ask for the names of people in the area who can show you a copy of the book.
+More importantly, tell them where you live and ask where you can see a copy of the publication in your area.
+Ask for the names of people or galleries or institutions that who can show you a copy of the book.
 If you get evasive answers to these kinds of requests and come away without being able to see a copy of the publication... well, you know the rest.

 * Websites offering to sell your art online for a fee.
-For instance, I once received an invitation to sell my art (I'm not an artist, remember?) on "one of the world's most important art sites."
-Corroborate all such claims with concrete proof, in this case, that this website is indeed a major online player.
-You can check any website's traffic and rankings on Alexa.
-FYI, that "world's most important art site" turned out to be anything but.
-Then contact participating artists who show on the site to see how they're doing and find out what kinds of returns they're getting on their investments.
+Some have high online profiles; others just say they do.
+Some are good for selling art; others just say they are.
+For instance, I once received an invitation to sell my art (I'm not an artist, remember?) on "one of the world's most important art sites" which turned out to be nothing of the sort.
+Corroborate all such claims with concrete proof, in this case, that this website is a major online player.
+You can check any website's traffic and rankings on sites like Alexa.
+After researching their rankings, check online reviews of the site, contact participating artists who show on the site to see how they're doing and find out what kinds of returns they're getting on their investments.
 Selling art online is never easy, especially if you're not well known, especially on a website that offers thousands of works of art by hundreds of artists-- selling art against these kinds of odds is almost like winning the lottery.

 * Unsolicited offers from total strangers to build you a website that will sell lots of art.